 - When you pay for the services of a registered naturopathic doctor you will receive official receipts that can be submitted to your insurance provider for coverage or may be used as a medical expense deduction on your income tax return.

 - My office is set up to directly bill most insurance providers.
-Please notify my team for assistance with direct billing for naturopathic care.
+Please ask my team for assistance with direct billing, ideally in advance of your first visit to reduce any out of pocket spending.